wawzat/Alarm-Clock/README.md

 5. **Turn Alarm ON/OFF:**
    - Rotate the encoder to toggle the alarm status.
    - Press the encoder button to finish and return to normal display.
+6. - **Select Alarm Track:** Press the encoder to cycle to alarm track selection, then rotate to choose a track.
+7. - **Adjust Volume:** Press again to cycle to volume adjustment, then rotate to set volume.

 ### Display Settings
 - **Enter Display Settings:** Press the **Display Settings** button.
 - **Adjust Brightness:** In Display Settings mode, rotate the encoder to change manual brightness.
-- **Select Alarm Track:** Press the encoder to cycle to alarm track selection, then rotate to choose a track.
-- **Adjust Volume:** Press again to cycle to volume adjustment, then rotate to set volume.
-- **Display Override:** Press again to toggle display override ON/OFF.
+- **Display Override:** Press again to select display override ON/OFF.
+Setting to On will cause the display to not turn off or dim automatically.

 ### Alarm Operation
 - **Alarm Ringing:** When the alarm time is reached and the alarm is ON, the display will show "RING" and the alarm will sound (if audio is enabled).
-- **Snooze:** Wave your hand in front of the EDS sensor to snooze the alarm for 1 minute.
+- **Snooze:** Wave your hand in front of the EDS sensor to snooze the alarm for 5 minute.
 - **Turn Off Alarm:** Press the alarm or rotary encoder button to turn off the alarm.

 ### Display Modes